Nissy

 Upgrading

-Upgrading from 2.0.4 to 2.0.5: Follow the general upgrading instructions below, no other step required.
+Upgrading from 2.0.4 or later to any later version: Follow the general upgrading instructions below, no other step required.

 Important note for upgrading to 2.0.4: A bug in 2.0.3 and earlier versions caused HTR-related tables to be generated incorrectly on ARM platforms (Mac M1, Android...).
 If you are upgrading to 2.0.4 on such a device, you need to re-generate these tables.
 You can do this by removing all the files wiht htr in their name and let nissy re-generate them (after upgrading), or by downloading the new tables and replacing the old ones.